DataFire/Integrations/integrations/generated/osisoft/README.md

   * sortOrder `string`: The order that the returned collection is sorted.
 The default is 'Ascending'.
   * templateName `string`: Specify that included attributes must be members of this template.
 The default is no template filter.
   * timeZone `string`: The time zone in which the time string will be interpreted.
 This parameter will be ignored if a time zone is specified in the time string.
 If no time zone is specified in either places, the PI Web API server time zone will be used.
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Items[StreamValues]](#items[streamvalues])

 ### StreamSet_GetPlot
 For each interval, the data available is examined and significant values are returned.
 Each interval can produce up to 5 values if they are unique, the first value in the interval, the last value, the highest value, the lowest value and at most one exceptional point (bad status or digital state).
+Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.

 ```js